Yoga Therapy Training

 In this course, students will explore the physical, mental, emotional, and spiritual components of heart disease and cancer and learn how to adapt yoga practices to foster healing and improve quality of life.

-40 Hours – Foundations of Yoga Meditation with Richard Miller, PhD. and Ford Peck
+40 Hours – The Depth Teachings of Meditation: Living Your Interconnected Wholeness Retreat with Richard Miller, PhD.

 Personal experience of retreat.
 Teachings from the Yogic and Buddhist traditions in meditation, transformation, self-inquiry, pranayama, hatha yoga, yoga nidra, guided and silent sitting and walking meditation practices.
 An opportunity for self healing.